 The Internal Audit Department is authorized by the Board of Regents to conduct a comprehensive program of internal auditing.
 To accomplish its objectives, the internal auditors are authorized to have unrestricted access to University functions, records, properties, and personnel.

 The Department of Internal Audit reports administratively through the Office of the President.
-All employees (other than the director) are University of Iowa employees.
+All employees (other than the Chief Audit Executive) are University of Iowa employees.
 As a result, the Department of Internal Audit reports functionally to the President.
-In order to ensure its independence, the Internal Audit Director administratively reports to the Executive Director of the Board Office and the Chair of the Audit and Compliance Committee.
+In order to ensure its independence, the Internal Audit Chief Audit Executive administratively reports to the Executive Director of the Board Office and the Chair of the Audit and Compliance Committee.

 Each year, the Internal Audit Department will develop and execute a comprehensive audit plan to be conducted in accordance with applicable professional auditing standards.
 A comprehensive report on the internal audit function will be made to the Board through the Audit Committee in August of each year.